This blog is dedicated to improving the quality of Second Language Teacher Education (SLTE)

 Despite lots of other disagreements among themselves, the vast majority of SLA scholars agree on this crucial matter.
 The evidence from research into instructed SLA gives massive support to the claim that concentrating on activities which help implicit knowledge (by developing the learners’ ability to make meaning in the L2, through exposure to comprehensible input, participation in discourse, and implicit or explicit feedback) leads to far greater gains in interlanguage development than concentrating on the presentation and practice of pre-selected bits and pieces of language.

-One of the reasons why so many teachers are unaware of the crucial importance of implicit learning is that so few teacher trainers talk about it.
-Teacher trainers don’t tell their trainees about the research findings on interlanguage development, or that language learning is not a matter of assimilating knowledge bit by bit; or that the characteristics of working memory constrain rote learning; or that by varying different factors in tasks we can significantly affect the outcomes.
-And there’s a great deal more we know about language learning that teacher trainers don’t pass on to trainees, even though it has important implications for everything in ELT from syllabus design to the use of the whiteboard; from methodological principles to the use of IT, from materials design to assessment.
+One of the reasons why so many teachers are unaware of the crucial importance of implicit learning is that so few of those responsible for SLTE talk about it.
+Teacher trainers and educators don’t tell pre-service or practicing teachers about the research findings on interlanguage development, or that language learning is not a matter of assimilating knowledge bit by bit; or that the characteristics of working memory constrain rote learning; or that by varying different factors in tasks we can significantly affect the outcomes.
+And there’s a great deal more we know about language learning that those responsible for SLTE don’t pass on to teachers, even though it has important implications for everything in ELT from syllabus design to the use of the whiteboard; from methodological principles to the use of IT, from materials design to assessment.

 We know that in the not so distant past, generations of school children learnt foreign languages for 7 or 8 years, and the vast majority of them left school without the ability to maintain an elementary conversational exchange in the L2.
 Only to the extent that teachers have been informed about, and encouraged to critically evaluate, what we know about language learning, constantly experimenting with different ways of engaging their students in communicative activities, have things improved.
 To the extent that teachers continue to spend most of the time talking to their students about the language, those improvements have been minimal.
-So why do so many teacher trainers ignore all this?
-Why is all this knowledge not properly disseminated?
+So why is all this knowledge not properly disseminated?

 Scholarly Criticism?
 Where?

-Reading the published work of leading ELT trainers is a depressing affair; few texts used for the purpose of training teachers to work in school or adult education demonstrate such poor scholarship as that found in Harmer’s The Practice of Language Teaching, Ur’s A Course in Language Teaching, or Dellar and Walkley’s Teaching Lexically, for example.
+Reading the published work of leading teacher educators in ELT is a depressing affair; few texts used for the purpose of teacher education in school or adult education demonstrate such poor scholarship as that found in Harmer’s The Practice of Language Teaching, Ur’s A Course in Language Teaching, or Dellar and Walkley’s Teaching Lexically, for example.
 Why are these books so widely recommended?
 Where is the critical evaluation of them?
 Why does nobody complain about the poor argumentation and the lack of attention to research findings which affect ELT?
-Alas, these books typify the general “practical” nature of TD programmes in ELT, and their reluctance to engage in any kind of critical reflection on theory and practice.
-Go through the recommended reading for most TD courses and you’ll find few texts informed by scholarly criticism.
-Look at the content of TD courses and you’ll be hard pushed to find a course which includes a component devoted to a critical evaluation of research findings on language learning and ELT classroom practice.
+Alas, these books typify the general “practical” nature of SLTE, and their reluctance to engage in any kind of critical reflection on theory and practice.
+Go through the recommended reading for most SLTE courses and you’ll find few texts informed by scholarly criticism.
+Look at the content of SLTE courses and you’ll be hard pushed to find a course which includes a component devoted to a critical evaluation of research findings on language learning and ELT classroom practice.

 There is a general “craft” culture in ELT which rather frowns on scholarship and seeks to promote the view that teachers have little to learn from academics.
-Teacher trainers are, in my opinion, partly responsible for this culture.
-While it’s unreasonable to expect all teachers to be well informed about research findings regarding language learning, syllabus design, assessment, and so on, it is surely entirely reasonable to expect the top teacher trainers to be so.
-I suggest that teacher trainers have a duty to lead discussions, informed by relevant scholarly texts, which question common sense assumptions about the English language, how people learn languages, how languages are taught, and the aims of education.
+Those who deliver SLTE are, in my opinion, partly responsible for this culture.
+While it’s unreasonable to expect all teachers to be well informed about research findings regarding language learning, syllabus design, assessment, and so on, it is surely entirely reasonable to expect teacher trainers and educators to be so.
+I suggest that teacher educators have a duty to lead discussions, informed by relevant scholarly texts, which question common sense assumptions about the English language, how people learn languages, how languages are taught, and the aims of education.
 Furthermore, they should do far more to encourage their trainees to constantly challenge received opinion and orthodox ELT practices.
 This surely, is the best way to help teachers enjoy their jobs, be more effective, and identify the weaknesses of current ELT practice.

-I invite teacher trainers to answer the following questions:
+I invite teacher trainers and educators to answer the following questions:

 Bryfonski, L., & McKay, T. H. (2017).
 TBLT implementation and evaluation: A meta-analysis.
 Language Teaching Research.